florianhoehn/sf-apex-rest-api/README.md

 [![Issue Count](https://codeclimate.com/github/florianhoehn/sf-apex-rest-api/badges/issue_count.svg)](https://codeclimate.com/github/florianhoehn/sf-apex-rest-api)

 # sf-apex-rest-api
 sf-apex-rest-api is a starter kit to for REST/JSON integrations on the Force.com platform.
-Its goal is to create easily readable and maintainable incoming and outgoing REST integrations.
+Its goal is to create easily readable and maintainable incoming and outgoing REST/JSON integrations.

 ## Getting started
 To get up and running with the code clone the repository and use your IDE or ANT Migration Tool to deploy OR: <a href="https://githubsfdeploy.herokuapp.com?owner=florianhoehn&repo=sf-apex-rest-api">